bryanhannes/ameliorated-chat/README.md

 - [x] Streaming the chat response
 - [x] Deploy somewhere
 - [x] A title should be automatically generated when creating a new chat
+- [x] As a user I should be able to send a new message by pressing enter or clicking a send button

 - ## Planned features/technical improvements

-- [ ] As a user I should be able to send a new message by pressing enter of clicking a send button
 - [ ] As a user I should be able to group chats in a folder
 - [ ] As a user I should be able to select the model
 - [ ] As a user I should be able to select the temperature